sambatriste/netty-wiki-translation/New-and-noteworthy.md

 The utility class `ChannelBuffers`, which creates a new buffer, has been split into two utility classes, `Unpooled` and `ByteBufUtil`.
 As can be guessed from its name `Unpooled`, 4.0 introduced pooled `ByteBuf`s which can be allocated via `ByteBufAllocator` implementations.

+### `ByteBuf` is not an interface but an abstract class

+According to our internal performance test, converting `ByteBuf` from an interface to an abstract class improved the overall throughput around 5%.

 ### Most buffers are dynamic with maximum capacity

 In 3.x, buffers were fixed or dynamic.
 The capacity of a fixed buffer does not change once it is created while the capacity of a dynamic buffer changes whenever its `write*(...)` method requires more space.